 1. Video for Financial Services

 The financial services industry is up against a battle of the ages.
 Over 60% of financial advisors are over 40.
 As a whole, advisors and younger generations struggle to relate to each other, and this is especially problematic because the whole operation is based on trust and relationships.

-All that considered, the financial services has been one of the biggest adopters of video creation, and continues to be a strong leader in user-generated videos.
-In 2021, the financial services industry produced an average of 364 user-generated videos per company—up 83% over last year.
+With the move to virtual advising, financial services have been the biggest adopters of leveraging video.
+On average, the financial services industry created 934 videos per company—up 83% over last year.
 Video continues to help firms and individual advisors to build more transparent relationships and explain complex financial products simply.

 Virtual selling best practices for financial services dictates that organizations use an enterprise video platform to ensure that all videos shared are secure and compliant with industry standards.